jzero-io/jzero/README.md

 ## Introduction

-Used to create project from templates and generate Server/Client code by proto and api file.
+Used to create project from templates and generate Server/Client code by proto and api file based on [go-zero](https://go-zero.dev) framework.

 Support development templates for different scenarios:
 * api
 * zrpc
 * gateway

+But jzero is not limited to go-zero, it can support any framework through template feature.

 For more details please see: https://jzero.jaronnie.com